daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 comments_id: # CREATE AND ADD ISSUE NO.
 ---

+As you might know I am currently studying for the [Cisco Certified DevNet Expert certification](https://learningnetwork.cisco.com/s/devnet-expert){:target="_blank"}.

-Create a Docker image (including Dockerfile)
+- Create a Docker image using Dockerfile

-Package and deploy a solution by using Docker Compose
+- Package and deploy a solution by using Docker Compose

-Package and deploy a solution by using Kubernetes
+- Package and deploy a solution by using Kubernetes